 The members of the General Council and the Executive Committee, except for the representative of the Ministry of Finance, operate independently in the exercise of their powers and do not seek for or receive mandates from the Greek government or other governmental entity or financial institution supervised by the Bank of Greece and they are not subject to any influence whatsoever.
 The General Council provides information, at least twice a year and in any other case deemed necessary, to the Minister of Finance, the Greek Parliament, the European Commission, the ESM and the ECB regarding the progress of its mission.
 The General Council informs, via prospectuses issued every two months, the Minister of Finance who may request to be further informed by the Chairman or the Managing Director.
-The HFSF publishes an annual report on its operational strategy and a semi-annual report of progress on the above strategy, as of March and June 2016, respectively.
+The HFSF publishes an annual report on its operational strategy and a semi-annual report of progress on the above strategy, Persons having any of the following positions during the last three years may not be appointed as members of the Selection Panel: members of the Greek Parliament or Government, officers, employees or counsels of any Greek Ministry or of other governmental authority or of the Bank of Greece, executive members, officers, employees or counsels of any credit institution operating in Greece or of the European Commission or of the ECB or of the ESM, holders of shares of a credit institution operating in Greece with a total value exceeding \notin 100,000 or persons having a financial interest, directly or indirectly linked to a credit institution operating in Greece, with a total value exceeding $\notin 100,000$.